 - Jar or baggies to collect samples

-- Stakes and string or cones are helpful for marking an area
+- Stakes and string or cones help mark an area

 - Paper or journals for taking notes

-Take note that you will be observing your area for several months, so choose an area that is easy to re-mark, or where you can leave the markings up so you return to the same designated area each time.
+Take note that you will observe your area for several months, so choose an area that is easy to re-mark or where you can leave the markings up, so you return to the same designated area each time.

 - Have students choose one spot to observe.
 The spot should be no more than two to three feet square.